 In most cases, insurance company adjusters need to see a careful presentation of evidence in order to write a settlement check that fairly reflects your losses.
-Our legal team can determine a fair value for your damages and present it to the insurance company with your claim.
+A Loudoun County pedestrian accident lawyer can determine a fair value for your damages and present it to the insurance company with your claim.

-When we calculate your demand for compensation, we will include many associated expenses and losses.
+When our Loudon County pedestrian accident lawyers calculate your demand for compensation, we will include many associated expenses and losses.

 You have most likely incurred expenses for health care.
 These can include hospital bills, as well as bills from surgeons, specialists, radiologists, dentists, chiropractors, and your primary care physician.
 If you sought counseling or mental health support, you can recover compensation for those costs, too.